-The AINP request for reconsideration fee will automatically be refunded by the AINP only if the original decision on your Business Application or Final Report for AINP Nomination is overturned.
+The AINP request for reconsideration fee will automatically be refunded by the AINP only if the original decision on your Business Application is overturned.
 Other refunds for requests for reconsideration fees will not be considered.

 After you submit a request for reconsideration

-The AINP will review your Request for Reconsideration.
-If the request meets the conditions required, an AINP program officer who was not involved in the original decision will conduct a review of the decision.
+The information you submitted will be reviewed and if the request meets the conditions required, an AINP Program Officer who was not involved in the original decision will conduct a review of the decision on your Business Application.

-There is no guarantee that a request for reconsideration will result in your Business Application or Final Report for AINP Nomination being re-assessed.
+There is no guarantee that a request for reconsideration will result in your Business Application being re-assessed.

 If you do not qualify to request reconsideration